ShamikOfficial/Parking-Management-System/README.md

 # Author : Shamik Basu, Aryan Jamwal.

-This goal of this project is to find the closest available parking slot based on 2-D co-ordinates.
+The goal of this project is to find the closest available parking slot based on 2-D co-ordinates.
 It sample 2-D live map depicts empty, filled and closest parking available slot on the map using diffrent colours.
 The algorithm is based on a shortest path-finding algorithm that has been implemented and tested on the sample live 2-D map.
 The information is stored in an offline SQL database and is built keeping in mind the idea of an intranet setup.

 To start the application run file : PMS_main.py